Stephen Gogolev: 2024–25 season: Injury struggles

-2025–26 season
+2025–26 season: Milano Cortina Olympics, first national title, and Grand Prix bronze medal

 Gogolev started the season by competing at the 2025 CS Cranberry Cup International, where he won the bronze medal and scored a personal best in the free skate segment.
 He subsequently went on to win the 2025 CS Nebelhorn Trophy, making this his first senior international gold medal.